 - Donna Walton Creates Nationwide Movement of Representation with Divas With Disabilities

-We also invite you to read these personal reflections from RespectAbility Staff and Fellows and members of RespectAbility’s National Disability Speakers Bureau.
+We also invite you to read these personal reflections from RespectAbility Staff and Apprentices and members of RespectAbility’s Disability Training and Speakers Bureau.

-- Ketriana Hazell, RespectAbility’s National Disability Speakers Bureau
+- Ketriana Hazell, RespectAbility’s Disability Training and Speakers Bureau

-- Andrea Jennings, RespectAbility’s National Disability Speakers Bureau
+- Andrea Jennings, RespectAbility’s Disability Training and Speakers Bureau

-- Laka Mitiku Negassa, RespectAbility Fellowship Alumna and National Disability Speakers Bureau
+- Laka Mitiku Negassa, RespectAbility Apprenticeship Alumna and Disability Training and Speakers Bureau

-- Nelle Richardson, RespectAbility’s National Disability Speakers Bureau
+- Nelle Richardson, RespectAbility’s Disability Training and Speakers Bureau

 Everyone mentioned above are especially important to acknowledge during Black History Month.
 However, their work should be valued and appreciated year-round.
-RespectAbility will be highlighting additional Black Americans, including those who have made important policy advancements, with disabilities throughout the entire month.
+View https://www.respectability.org/africanamericanswithdisabilities/ for more information.